douglasdotv/cinema-room-rest-service/README.md

 ### Project description

-This project is a RESTful service that allows one to manage a cinema room.
-It is a part of the [Cinema Room REST Service](https://hyperskill.org/projects/189) project from [JetBrains Academy](https://hyperskill.org/).
+This project is a REST service that allows one to manage a cinema room.

-### Learning outcomes

-While doing this project, I learned how to handle HTTP requests in controllers, create services and respond with JSON objects — including DTOs.

-### What I used

-- Java 17
-- Spring Boot 2.5.6
-- Lombok
-- Insomnia by Kong

 ### API endpoints